bcgov/design-research-guide/docs/find-participants.md

 ## Pick A Location

 A good research location is one that is easy for the user to access and makes them feel comfortable.
 Whenever possible, do the research in the context that a user would use a service (for example, at home or in the office).

+Some participants may prefer or need to speak with you outside regular 9 to 5 working hours.
+Be flexible and accommodating in finding the right time and location for meeting.

-Sometimes participants are not comfortable with a researcher coming to their home so offer multiple options and let them pick which is best for them.
+Some participants are not comfortable with a researcher coming to their home.
+Offer multiple options and let them pick which is best for them.

 You may consider doing research at a